 I applied for Advance Parole through DACA, what now?

 No new advance parole documents will be issued to DACA recipients.

 Anyone with a pending Advance Parole application will have their application administratively closed and their fees refunded to them.

 If you currently have Advance Parole, you may still travel outside of the United States for the purpose previously specified; however, as before, it is up to the discretion of the Customs and Border Protection official to let you back into the United States.
 Please consult with an experienced immigration attorney prior to your travel.

 We will keep our DACA community updated on our Facebook page.
 We are hopeful that Congress will work together to create legislation reinstating DACA permanently.
-As always, if you have questions regarding your specific case, please do not hesitate to contact us at (757) 464-9224.
+As always, if you have questions regarding your specific case, please do not hesitate to contact us online or call us at (757) 464-9224.